-2. CLASSROOM VISITS OF INSTRUCTORS APPLYING FOR RETENTION, PROMOTION, TENURE, AND PROFESSIONAL ADVANCEMENT INCREASES: Tenure track faculty members must be evaluated every academic year.
-The faculty members being evaluated may choose tenured/tenure track faculty in the Department of Political Science who will observe his/her classes.
-At least three different faculty members must evaluate their classes during the pretenure period.
-Faculty members applying for promotion, and/or the Professional Advancement Increase must have evaluations by at least three different faculty over two or more semesters of the evaluation period.
+Classroom Visits of Instructors Applying for Retention, Promotion, Tenure, and ii.
+Full-Portfolio Professional Advancement Increases: Tenure track faculty members must be evaluated every academic year.
+The faculty members being evaluated may choose tenured/tenure track faculty in the department of Political Science to observe their classes.
+At least two different faculty members must evaluate their classes during each evaluation period.
+Faculty members applying for promotion or a full portfolio Professional Advancement Increase must have evaluations by at least two different faculty over two or more semesters of the evaluation period.
 The evaluation will be written and a copy presented to the instructor and Chair of the DPC within five working days of the classroom visit.
 The evaluator shall confer with the faculty member being evaluated in making arrangements for classroom visits.
+For on-line courses, the instructor and evaluator will make arrangements for the day of the evaluation and the focus of the evaluation (section, unit, discussion, etc).
+The evaluator will then be added to the course on the agreed upon day for a period no less than 12 hours and no more than 24 hours.

-The chairperson of the Political Science Department shall make arrangements to visit the class of the instructor who is applying for retention, promotion, tenure and/or a Professional Advancement Increase.
-Faculty applying for retention and tenure must be evaluated annually, and those applying for promotion or the Professional Advancement Increase must be evaluated once during the evaluation period for promotion or the PAI.
+The chairperson of the Political Science Department shall make arrangements to visit the class of the instructor who is applying for retention, promotion, tenure or a full portfolio Professional Advancement Increase.
+Faculty applying for retention or tenure must be evaluated annually, and those applying for promotion or a full portfolio Professional Advancement Increase must be evaluated once during the evaluation period.
 Arrangements for the visit must involve consultation with the instructor.
-The chairperson is to provide the faculty member with a written evaluation of his/her teaching within five working days of the classroom visit.
+The chairperson is to provide the faculty members with a written evaluation of their teaching within five working days of the classroom visit.
+For on-line courses, the instructor and department chairperson will make arrangements for the day of the evaluation and the focus of the evaluation (section, unit, discussion, etc).
+The chairperson will then be added to the course on the agreed upon day for a period no less than 12 hours and no more than 24 hours.

-For annually contracted faculty members with an appointment of 50% or more for the academic year, the Department chairperson and a member of the tenured faculty of the Department of Political Science must also conduct classroom visits once a semester in their first_year and in subsequent years, once each academic year.
-Arrangements for visits by the chairperson and the tenured faculty member must involve consultation with the annually contracted faculty member.
-In addition, an annually contracted faculty member may also make arrangements for a classroom visit by a member of the tenure-track faculty of his/her choice from the Department of Political Science.
+For annually contracted faculty members with an appointment of 50% or more for the academic year, the department chairperson must conduct classroom visits once each academic year.
+Arrangements for visits by the chairperson must involve consultation with the annually contracted faculty member.
+In addition, annually contracted faculty members may make arrangements for a classroom visit by one or more members of the tenure-track faculty of their choice from the Department of Political Science.
 Classroom visit evaluations of annually contracted faculty members will be written, and a copy is to be provided to the faculty member within five working days of the classroom visit; the department chair also is to receive a copy of the evaluation within five working days of the classroom visit.
+For on-line courses, the instructor and evaluator will make arrangements for the day of the evaluation and the focus of the evaluation (section, unit, discussion, etc).
+The evaluator will then be added to the course on the agreed upon day for a period no less than 12 hours and no more than 24 hours.